WokLibCodeClub/.github/profile/README.md

 We will start of with some more coding using the *Rapid Router* game, exploring more and more complicated versions of the *if* block, with level 42 being especialy tricky.
 The link for Rapid Router is [https://www.codeforlife.education/rapidrouter/#](https://www.codeforlife.education/rapidrouter/#). ***Please note:*** you need a Code for Life login to access levels above 29.
 If you do not have a login please follow the instructions [below](#Code-for-Life-account) to make one.

-In Scratch we will code a game called *Boat Race*.
-The instructions for the game are [here](https://projects.raspberrypi.org/en/projects/boat-race).
+In Scratch we will continue coding the *Boat Race* project.
+The instructions for the game are [here](https://projects.raspberrypi.org/en/projects/boat-race), and we hope you will be able to develop the code by yourselves by following the instructions on the Raspberry Pi website.
 If you want to share your project with the Code Club your Scratch account needs to be *confirmed*.
 Instructions for doing this are [here](https://scratch.mit.edu/faq/#accounts) in the section *How do I confirm my account?*

 Please try to arrive a little bit before 10.30am so that you have time to get logged in to your Code for Life and Scratch accounts and be ready to start at 10.30am. **MAKE SURE YOU KNOW THE PASSWORDS FOR YOUR ACCOUNTS!!!!**